Humanities/Arts Exam > Humanities/Arts Notes > NCERT Books & Solutions for Humanities > NCERT Solutions: Variations in Psychological Attributes

 Q3: Explain briefly the multiple intelligences identified by Gardner.

-(i) Linguistic intelligence: It is the capacity to use language fluently and flexibly to express one’s thinking and understand others.
-Persons high on this intelligence are ‘word-smart’.
+(i) Linguistic intelligence: It is the capacity to use language fluently and flexibly to express one's thinking and understand others.
+People high on this intelligence are 'word-smart'.
 Poets and writers are very strong in this component of intelligence.

 (ii) Logical-Mathematical intelligence: Persons high on this type of intelligence can think logically and critically.
-They engage in abstract reasoning, and can manipulate symbols to solve mathematical problems.
+They engage in abstract reasoning and can manipulate symbols to solve mathematical problems.
 Scientists and Nobel Prize winners are likely to be strong in this component.

 (iii) Spatial intelligence: It refers to the abilities involved in forming, using and transforming mental images.
-The person high on this intelligence can easily represent the spatial world in the mind.
+A person high on this intelligence can easily represent the spatial world in the mind.
 Pilots, sailors, sculptors, painters, architects, interior decorators, and surgeons are likely to have highly developed spatial intelligence.

-(vi) Interpersonal intelligence: This is the skill of understanding the motives, feelings and behaviours of other people so as to bond into a comfortable relationship with others.
+(vi) Interpersonal intelligence: This is the skill of understanding the motives, feelings and behaviours of other people to bond into a comfortable relationship with others.
 Psychologists, counsellors, politicians, social workers, and religious leaders are likely to possess high interpersonal intelligence.

-(vii) Intrapersonal intelligence: This refers to the knowledge of one’s internal strengths and limitations and using that knowledge to effectively relate to others.
-Persons high on this ability have finer sensibilities regarding their identity, human existence, and meaning of life.
+(vii) Intrapersonal intelligence: This refers to the knowledge of one's internal strengths and limitations and using that knowledge to effectively relate to others.
+People high on this ability have finer sensibilities regarding their identity, human existence, and the meaning of life.
 Philosophers and spiritual leaders present examples of this type of intelligence.

 (viii) Naturalistic intelligence: This involves complete awareness of our relationship with the natural world.
 It is useful in recognising the beauty of different species of flora and fauna, and making subtle discriminations in the natural world.
-Hunters, farmers, tourists, botanists, zoologists, and bird watchers possess more of naturalistic intelligence.
+Hunters, farmers, tourists, botanists, zoologists, and bird watchers possess more naturalistic intelligence.

 Q4: How does the triarchic theory help us to understand intelligence?

-Ans: Triarchic theory of intelligence was proposed by Robert Sternberg in 1985.
-He views intelligence as "the ability to adapt, to shape and select environment to accomplish one’s goals and those of one’s society and culture".
+Ans: The triarchic theory of intelligence was proposed by Robert Sternberg in 1985.
+He views intelligence as "the ability to adapt, to shape and select environment to accomplish one's goals and those of one's society and culture".
 According to this theory, there are three basic types of intelligence: Componential, Experiential, and Contextual.

-• Second is the meta or a higher order component, which involves planning concerning what to do and how to do.
+• Second is the meta, or a higher-order component, which involves planning concerning what to do and how to do.

 • Third is the performance component, which involves actually doing things.

 (ii) Experiential Intelligence: It is also called creative intelligence.
-This is involved in using past experiences creatively to solve novel problems.
+This involves using past experiences creatively to solve novel problems.
 It is reflected in creative performance.
-Persons high on this aspect integrate different experiences in an original way to make new discoveries and inventions.
+People high on this aspect originally integrate different experiences to make discoveries and inventions.
 They quickly find out which information is crucial in a given situation.

 (iii) Contextual Intelligence: It is also called practical intelligence.
 This involves the ability to deal with environmental demands encountered on a daily basis.
-It may be called 'street smartness' or 'business sense'.
-Persons high on this aspect easily adapt to their present environment or select a more favourable environment than the existing one, or modify the environment to fit their needs.
+It may be called 'street smarts' or 'business sense'.
+People high on this aspect easily adapt to their present environment or select a more favourable environment than the existing one, or modify the environment to fit their needs.
 Therefore, they turn out to be successful in life.

 Q5: "Any intellectual activity involves the independent functioning of three neurological systems".
-Explain with reference to PASS model.
+Explain with reference to the PASS model.

 (i) Arousal/Attention: This is basic to any behaviour as it helps us in attending to stimuli.
 Arousal and attention enable a person to process information.
-An optimal level of arousal focuses our attention to the relevant aspects of a problem.
+An optimal level of arousal focuses our attention on the relevant aspects of a problem.
 Arousal forces you to focus your attention on reading, learning and revising the contents of the chapters.

 (ii) Simultaneous and Successive Processing: We can integrate the information into your knowledge system either simultaneously or successively.
 Simultaneous processing takes place when you perceive the relations among various concepts and integrate them into a meaningful pattern for comprehension.
 Simultaneous processing helps in grasping the meaning and relationship between the given abstract figures.
 Successive processing takes place when we remember all the information serially so that the recall of one leads to the recall of another.
-Learning of digits, alphabets, multiplication tables, etc. are examples of successive processing.
+Learning of digits, alphabets, multiplication tables, etc., are examples of successive processing.

 (iii) Planning: This is an essential feature of intelligence.
 After the information is attended to and processed, planning is activated.
 It allows us to think of the possible courses of action, implement them to reach a target, and evaluate their effectiveness.
 If a plan does not work, it is modified to suit the requirements of the task or situation.